lucask07/ansys-engr342/1_coax_pulse/README.md

 Launch ANSYS Electronics Desktop:

-0. Setup your Microsoft OneDrive on the VM
 1. Windows Start Menu -> Ansys EM Suite 2021 R1 -> ANSYS Electronics Desktop 2021 R1
 2. Copy the zip folder you downloaded from Canvas to your OneDrive
 3. Extract the zip file to your OneDrive.
 Right click, *Extract All...*